-: fodder converted into succulent feed for livestock through processes of anaerobic acid fermentation (as in a silo)
+: fodder (such as hay or corn) converted into succulent feed for livestock through processes of anaerobic bacterial fermentation (as in a silo)

 short for ensilage

 First Known Use: 1884See Words from the same year